 Again, the core message is the same (i.e. “Our jeans are extremely flexible”).
 However, by using different images and slightly different texts, FlexJeans can reach two very distinct audiences.

-This concept can clearly be extended for other audiences as well: blue-collar workers, kids playing in the dirt, break-dancers, motorcycle drivers, etc. This concept works for basically any kind of audience that is very active, so creating multiple images for different hobbyists is easy.
-Social media platforms like Facebook then make it extremely easy to target users who enjoy those very specific activities.
+This concept can clearly be extended for other audiences as well: blue-collar workers, kids playing in the dirt, break-dancers, motorcycle drivers, etc. This concept works for basically any kind of audience that is very active, so creating multiple images for different hobbyists is relatively easy (and relatively cheap, too!).
+Social media platforms like Facebook make it extremely easy to target users who enjoy those very specific activities.

-This concept of similar audiences is simple.
-By finding a group of users that perform well in relation to your marketing efforts, you can create another group of users to target who behave similarly to the ones you’ve reached out to before.
+This concept of similar audiences (or lookalike audiences) is simple.
+By finding a group of users that perform well in your marketing efforts, you can create another group of users to target who behave similarly (online) to the ones you’ve reached out to before.

 Relevant reading: How to Create a "Lookalike Audience" in Facebook Ads

 Besides a user’s interests on Facebook, you can also use their behaviour on your website to target them as well.
 Targeting users who have interacted with your business in one way or another is also a great marketing strategy that many refer to as remarketing.

 Here are some things to keep in mind when it comes to micro-targeting.

 As you know, user data is a valuable commodity to these social networks.
 Therefore, the more targeting options you use, the more focused your ads are towards your ideal customer.
 As these giant social networks are very aware of this fact, creating ads with multiple targeting options tends to be more expensive than focussing on one targeting option at a time.

 In other words, targeting to men who like cupcakes, football, and hip hop is going to be more expensive than just targeting men who like football.